kurtextrem/awesome-performance-patches/readme.md

 ## JavaScript

-Patches focussed on JavaScript performance improvements.
+Patches focused on JavaScript performance improvements.
 <small>

 - [nodejs-bench-operations](https://github.com/RafaelGSS/nodejs-bench-operations) might be a good starting point to get an idea of what's fast.